mindstorm38/portablemc/README.md

 the command and always set the main and work directory like you want.

 An advanced argument `--timeout <seconds>` can be used to set a global timeout value that can be freely used by the launcher or addons.
-The special value 0 is often interpreted as "please use the local cache only".
+You can use the special value 0 to force using local caches, is supported.
 For now, it's used by the launcher only for the version manifest fetching as it is now locally cached.

 ## Start the game
-The `<exec> start [arguments...] [version]` sub-command is used to prepare and launch the game.
+The `portablemc start [arguments...] [version]` sub-command is used to prepare and launch the game.
 A lot of arguments allow you to control how to game will behave.
-The only positional argument is the version - you can either specify a full version id (which you can get from the [search](#search-for-versions) sub-command), or a type of version to select the latest of this type (`release` (default) or `snapshot`).
+The only positional argument is the version, which can be either a full version id (which you can get from the [search](#search-for-versions) sub-command), or a type of version to select the latest of this type (`release` (default) or `snapshot`), if you omit the version argument, it's equivalent to `release`.

 ### Authentication
 Online mode is supported by this launcher, use the `-l <email_or_username>` (`--login`) argument to log into your account *(login with a username is deprecated by Mojang)*.
 If your session is not cached nor valid, the launcher will ask for the password.

-You can now use the the `-m` (`--microsoft`) to authenticate a Microsoft account if you already had migrated your account.
+You can use the the `-m` (`--microsoft`) to authenticate a Microsoft account if you already had migrated your account.
 In this case the launcher will open a page in your web browser with the Microsoft login page.